asim-shrestha/Sudoku-World/Documentation.md

 - User story: As a user, I would like to be able to know and practice with the words i struggle the most with.
     - Given: that the user has gotten at least words wrong before
     - When: the user is creating a new word set with the incorrect words
-    - Then: the word list will be sorted by the number of times the user has gotten the word wrong<br/><br/>
+    - Then: the word list will be sorted by the number of times the user has gotten the word wrong
+    - Given: that the user has gotten words wrong before
+    - When: the user is selecting the words he/she desires for her word set
+    - Then: numbers will appear beside the word pairs that indicate how many times they have been incorrect<br/><br/>